 There's the good kind of cholesterol, known as high-density lipoprotein, or HDL, and the bad kind known as low-density lipoprotein, or LDL.

-“There’s a wealth of evidence that suggests oatmeal can help lower blood cholesterol, thanks to the power of beta-glucan — a soluble fiber, largely unique to oats, that helps the liver to pull LDL cholesterol out of the blood,” said Katherine Brooking, M.S., R.D.
+"There's a wealth of evidence that suggests oatmeal can help lower blood cholesterol, thanks to the power of beta-glucan—a soluble fibre, largely unique to oats, that helps the liver to pull LDL cholesterol out of the blood", said Katherine Brooking, MS, RD.

-She further explained that the fiber binds to some of that LDL cholesterol in the gut and prevents it from entering the bloodstream.
-And there’s plenty of research to back that up.
+She further explained that the fibre binds to some of that LDL cholesterol in the gut and prevents it from entering the bloodstream.
+And there's plenty of research to back that up.

 Plus, the findings of a 2016 systematic review and meta-analysis suggested that eating oats can lower not only LDL levels, but also other types of harmful lipoproteins that could contribute to high cholesterol levels.

 Another reason to choose this nutrient-dense breakfast food over other cereals?
 It could be a major boon for heart health.

 "Beta-glucans are known for their ability to help reduce LDL cholesterol, as well as to lower blood pressure, which helps keeps the cardiovascular system healthy and can prevent the development of heart disease", said Erin Palinski-Wade, RD, CDE, LDN, CPT.